streathamchess/streathamchess.github.io/_posts/2021-09-08-150th-anniversary-another-update-otb-at-last.md

 A selection of the games can be found at this Lichess Study page: <https://lichess.org/study/mRmzxB1y> where you can see Robin celebrating his return to active play with a nice win on board 1.
 In typically adventurous style he took his king for a walk to d5 to clinch victory.
 Back to his old ways, Robin even slipped in his trademark Qh5!
 Check out as well Zafar’s vigorous win on board 3 against 'never say die' Roy Reddin, and Amar’s confident draw against veteran Martin Cath.
 Our new Latvian friend Aivar Jefrey played a game of many pins with Barry Miles (a sometime visitor at S&BCC) and engineered a pretty mate for victory.
 David Voulo landed a win on board 12, and  Liam's draw on 2 (though neither is shown) brought our score to five .
 Alex's game on board 10 is noteworthy for his chagrined discovery, in the small hours after the match, of a hidden resource at move 37 - rotten luck missing it, after hanging on for so long in a lost position waiting for something to turn up!

-Here are a selection of photos from the nigh.
+Here are a selection of photos from the night.

 <!-- Add images to <div class="fotorama"></div> -->
 <div class="fotorama"